 We may update this Privacy Notice from time to time in response to changing legal, technical or business developments.
 When we update our Privacy Notice, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
 We will obtain your consent to any material Privacy Notice changes if and where this is required by applicable data protection laws.

-You can see when this Privacy Notice was last updated by checking the “effective date” displayed at the top of this Privacy Notice.
+You can see when this Privacy Notice was last updated by checking the “Last Updated date” displayed at the top of this Privacy Notice.

 If you have any questions or concerns about our use of your personal data, please contact us using the following details:

-E-mail GDPR@arkdatacentres.co.uk or write to the Legal Director at the address below.
+E-mail GDPR@arkdatacentres.co.uk or write to the Commercial Director at the address below.

 Get the latest news and insights from Ark